rgeorgia/biblenotes/content/romans-notes/romans_week3.md

 ### Resources

-[1] _The Epistle to the Romans: A Gospel for All_, Farley - Ancient Faith Publishing - 2005
+[1] _The Epistle to the Romans = A Gospel for All_, Farley - Ancient Faith Publishing - 2005

 [2] _The Orthodox study Bible_, Thomas Nelson - 2008

-[3] _Romans: an Orthodox commentary_, Reardon - St. Vladimir's Seminary Press - 2018
+[3] _Romans = an Orthodox commentary_, Reardon - St. Vladimir's Seminary Press - 2018

 [4] _Commentary on the Epistle to the Romans.
 Books 1-5_, translation of the works of Origen, Scheck - Catholic University of America Press - 2001